SeanMcGrath/r9-git-tools/README.md

 ### ticket
 This tool scans your open chrome tabs and scrapes the numbers/names of any open jira tickets.
 It's typically used to auto-gen commit messages, e.g. `git commit -m "$(ticket)"` (assuming only one ticket is open in chrome.)

+`ticket` takes an optional `index` parameter to handle the case of multiple JIRA tickets being open in a single browser.
+If, for example, you have 3 JIRAs open in one chrome window, running `ticket` will print the names of all these tickets, one on each line. `ticket 1` will print the leftmost ticket in the tab order, `ticket 2` will print the second from the left, `ticket 3` will print the third from the left, etc.

 ## Git extensions

 ### git single